shisaga/Techorbitz/BLOG-PLATFORM.md

 - **CMS Dashboard**: `http://localhost:3001/admin`
 - **Blog Editor**: `http://localhost:3001/admin/editor`

-This platform positions TechOrbitze as a technology leader with a world-class content platform that rivals and exceeds Medium's capabilities! 🎊
+This platform positions TechOnigx as a technology leader with a world-class content platform that rivals and exceeds Medium's capabilities! 🎊